Junior Brown (footballer): Bristol Rovers

 On 31 August 2021, Brown joined recently relegated League Two club Bristol Rovers on a one-year deal.
 Brown made his debut on 11 September 2021, coming off of the bench in a 1–0 defeat at Hartlepool United.
 Brown picked up a thigh injury in a 1–0 victory over Harrogate Town that would prove to keep him out for a number of months.
 In January 2022, manager Joey Barton revealed that Brown would be allowed to move on from the club with the defender struggling to return to full fitness having not played since the thigh injury in October.
 Having been unable to find a move in the January transfer window, Brown was released by the club at the end of the season.

 Whitchurch Alport

 Following his release from Bristol Rovers, Brown signed for Midland Football League Premier Division club Whitchurch Alport, scoring his first goal in over four years with the last minute winner in an FA Cup victory over Ossett United.

 Hednesford Town

 On 27 March 2024, Brown joined Northern Premier League Division One West club Hednesford Town.

+Nantwich Town

+In August 2025 he joined Nantwich Town, signing for them after playing for the club as a trialist in pre-season friendlies.